 How to Prevent Data Breaches

 Access control is a fundamental aspect of data privacy in database administration.
-It involves establishing mechanisms to control access and manage user access to databases, ensuring that only authorized individuals can view or manipulate sensitive information.
-Implementing robust access controls is essential for preventing unauthorized access to confidential data, reducing the risk of data breaches, and maintaining data privacy.
+It establishes mechanisms to control and manage user access to databases, ensuring only authorized individuals can view or manipulate sensitive information.
+Implementing robust access controls prevents unauthorized access to confidential data, reduces breaches, and maintains privacy.

 Role-Based Access Control (RBAC)